Updated February 2026. The built-in session tools have improved a lot since I first wrote this. The

 claude --resume abc123def456

-The solution: a better /history command
+The custom /history command

 First, create the commands directory if you haven’t already: